SherylHohman/workout-tracker/README.md

    or installed to project via npm
   )

+  - also import new-css-reset.css
+  - and normalize.css
+	Put normalize import first, then new-css-reset, then styles.

   - Bulma.io
     (cons:
 	 - hard to change primary colors (install sass system & rebuild the library)